alxnkt/mongo-to-postgres/README.md

 **1. You MUST respect the order of the tables.
 Tables with foreign keys MUST BE placed AFTER tables, from which these keys are.**

-**2. This sample assumes that you have postgres database with empty schema.**
+**2. This sample assumes that you have postgres database with schema, containing empty tables.**

 ```javascript
 import migrate from 'mongo-to-postgres';